Find helpful tips to get you to your plane relaxed and on time.

 To learn who is eligible and how to apply to become a Global Entry member please visit the Global Entry website.
 Applications are online and once your application has been reviewed you’ll be directed to schedule an interview at a Global Entry Enrollment Center.
 In addition to TSA Pre-Check benefits, Global Entry members can also utilize Global Entry kiosks to expedite their clearance through Passport Control and U.S. Customs when traveling internationally.
 If you have questions regarding the Global Entry program please contact the CBP at 1.877.227.5511.

 Each concourse is labeled alphabetically, and gates are numbered sequentially within each concourse.
+Passengers should carefully check their boarding passes and make sure to use the security checkpoint at PDX that matches their gate location.

 Identification If your child is traveling within the United States with an adult and is under 18 years old with a purchased seat of their own, they are not required to have government-issued photo identification.